DyuthiVivek/Zense-Project/README.md

 12. Save the trigger words for which you want alerts during the call in `trigger_words.txt`.
 Each word should be typed on a separate line.
 You will get the alerts on telegram.

+13. Install a ChromeDriver according to your Chrome version from https://chromedriver.chromium.org/downloads.
+Save it in the current working directory.

+14. Run `chromedriver` in a different terminal.
+Run `main.py` from the same terminal with the virtual environment.

-13. The transcript and summary of the meeting will be mailed to you at the end of the meeting.
+15. The transcript and summary of the meeting will be mailed to you at the end of the meeting.

 ## Challenges